 There isn’t just one condition or theme that the session is designed for.
 Sometimes we explore bliss, joy, and awe; others find words to describe our anxiety, sadness, and anger.
 Notice how I say we – writing therapy is not a lonely journey.
 Whether you work with me one-on-one or join a group session, you are with a group of compassionate people who want to hear your stories.

-Here are some of the most common areas in that writing has been effective to help:
+Here are some of the most common areas in which writing has been effective to help:

 Post-traumatic stress disorder (PTSD)